SilkRose/Pony/archive/blogs/census-consensus.md

 [Shay492](https://www.fimfiction.net/user/840747/Shay492) barely missed the top three with 64 votes.

-Writers were able to vote early from a then hidden page on the site.
+Writers were able to vote early from a then-hidden page on the site.
 I wanted to make sure the ponies who wrote for the event wouldn't miss out on voting because of their schedule that day.

 You might have noticed earlier in the screenshots the logo stats listed on the feedback page.
 I added code to track how many times a user clicked either of the logo radio buttons in the top left.
 This was for a secret contest that only the writers knew about.